 Do I need a vaccine to cruise?
 That’s been one of the biggest questions in a return to sailing.

-As the United States begins to open up while vaccine doses roll out rapidly, many people are looking to get back to a more normal way of life.
+As the United States has opened up again following the worst of the pandemic, many people have returned to a normal way of life.
 That includes things like visiting restaurants or movie theaters, going to a sporting event, and of course, travel.

 Note: Vaccine policies can change quickly.
 We’ve highlighted the latest policies as of the publication date, but your cruise line will be the final source on what’s required for your specific sailing.